knowit-finland-javascript-guild/cdk-with-typescript/README.md

 https://docs.aws.amazon.com/prescriptive-guidance/latest/best-practices-cdk-typescript-iac/organizing-code-best-practices.html
 ), but that's really not helpful here.

-Our advise is to organise it in the way that makes most sense to you and your team.
+Our advice is to organise it in the way that makes most sense to you and your team.

 For the purposes of this demo workshop, though, let's organise our code around the core concepts of CDK.